Avalice/AvaliceOnline/faq.md

 __In Freeform, there is no GM.__ In other words, the RP is guided entirely by the players.
 If you don't feel comfortable being your own director, then perhaps freeform isn't for you.
 Because you don't have to just go along with what's happening; In fact, doing that usually makes it boring.

 ## How should I grow my character?
 __Through experiences, decisions, and hard work, just like in real life.__ These can be part of scenes, or done offscreen, within reason.
 A character is never done changing, because that's just how character development works.
 What many people don't understand is that when people say that, they're referring to skills and personalities.

 Characters continue to grow and change in the same way people grow and change, but they can’t change their base concepts any more than actual people can.
-So don't tack on new abilities, skills and properties that don't have any place in the original concept of the character, it comes across as lazily done wish fulfillment—because it almost always is.
-So don't do that.
-Instead, make a new character and implement your desired changes properly, complete with a backstory and new personality.
+So don't tack on new abilities, skills and properties that don't have any place in the original concept of the character.
+It comes across as lazily done wish fulfillment—because it almost always is.
+Instead, make a new character and implement your desired changes properly, complete with a fitting backstory and new personality.

 ## What's considered "overpowered"?
-__Overpowered characters have unreasonably powerful abilities__ such as Chaos Control, time manipulation, unlimited magical power, Jumper-style universal teleportation, etc., are generally prohibited.
+__Overpowered characters have unreasonably powerful abilities__ such as Chaos Control, time manipulation, unlimited magical power, Jumper-style universal teleportation, etc., and are generally prohibited.
 You might be asked to nerf or limit anything that is seen as overpowered by staff.

 ## What's the nickname convention?
 __The preferred format is `Character1, Character2 [username/alias]`.__ If you play as more characters than will fit in the character limit (32), swap in the names of the characters you’re using at the current time and, optionally, append (+n) where n is the number of additional characters you have.
 Example: `Wade, Seth, Abby (+3) [Parzival]`.